 Most wattles regenerate from seed after fire, with some species suckering from the bases.

-lanigera is Latin meaning “fleecy” refers to the woolly covering of trichomes (fine hairs) on the plant.
+lanigera – Latin meaning “fleecy” – referring to the woolly covering of fine hairs (trichomes) on the plant.